Unchecked superbugs could kill 10 million a year, cost $100 trillion

 O‘Neill said this review was the first of several, with more due next year and a final report scheduled for 2016.

-His team has been asked to set out a plan for accelerating development of new antimicrobial drugs, including antibiotics, and looking into ways of incentivizing drugmakers to produce them.
+His team has been asked to set out a plan for accelerating development of new antimicrobial drugs, including antibiotics, and looking into ways of incentivising drugmakers to produce them.
+(Editing by Ruth Pitchford)